 When a signed housing application contract has been received for an academic school year, first time applicants' cancellations can be made before the specified deadline with no penalty.
-However, cancellation after June 1 for the fall semester, and after December 1 for the spring semester, will result in the forfeiture of the security deposit for Medaille, St. Joseph, and Southwest halls.
+However, cancellation after June 1 for the fall semester, and after December 1 for the spring semester, will result in the forfeiture of the security deposit.